StrangeGirlMurph/obsidian-wikipedia-search/README.md

 - `Link Article`
 - `Open Article`

-You can access these commands over the command palette.
-The `Open Article` also has its own little button in the ribbon menu (the Wikipedia Logo).
+You can access these commands over the command palette (`CTRL+P`).
+The `Open Article` also has its own little button in the ribbon menu on the left (the Wikipedia Logo).
 Of course you can also set custom hotkeys for the commands in your settings.

 ### Features

 - **Basic links**
    Just use the `Link Article` command somewhere in your file (in edit mode).
 - **Opening Articles**
-   The plugin lets you open Wikipedia articles directly in obsidian!
+   The plugin lets you search for Wikipedia articles and open them in your browser or directly in Obsidian with the help of the [Surfing plugin](https://github.com/PKM-er/Obsidian-Surfing)!
 Just use the `Open Article` command (either via the command palette or the button in the ribbon menu).
-   Note: Opening big articles might take a while.
-Just wait :)
+If you want to open the article in Obsidian you first have to [install](obsidian://show-plugin?id=surfing) the amazing Surfing plugin from the community plugin list.
 - **Hyperlinking**
    Select some text and use `Link Article`.
 The selected text will be the `{title}` parameter in your template (if you haven't changed that behaviour in the settings).
 - **Search different languages**
    In the search bar you can start with a valid Wikipedia language code followed by a semicolon (e.g. `da:albert einstein`).
 This will let you search articles in all kinds of languages. (spaces don't matter)
 - **Include the articles intro** (the first paragraph)
    Add `{intro}` somewhere in your template in the settings.
 This will be replaced with the articles introduction.
 (Note: It can be pretty long!)
-- **Opens links to Wikipedia articles directly in obsidian**
-   If you click on any link in your files which points to a Wikipedia article it gets opened directly in obsidian.
 - **Multiple templates**
    Add multiple template options in the settings and dynamically select the one you want for your specific use case.
 - **Small workflow optimization settings**